ford-jones/ford-jones/README.md

 + Stripe payments
 + BabylonJS
 + ThreeJS
++ ElectronJS
-+ HTML5, CSS3, Object-orientated & functional Javascript.
++ HTML5, CSS3, Object-orientated & functional Javascript + Typescript.

 <!---
 ford-jones/ford-jones is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.